Stable Recovery of Regularized Linear Inverse Problems: Numerical experiments

-The condition in \eqref{con:Now} is valid if the optimal value of this problem is very near to $0$ again (possible error is $10^{-6}$).
-We summarize below the results in Figure \ref{low_sparse} using line graphs with the same color scheme described in the first experiment.
+The condition in \eqref{con:Now} is valid if the optimal value of this problem is very close to $0$ again.
+We summarize below the results in Figure \ref{low_sparse}.

-Similarly to Experiment 1, Figure \ref{low_sparse} depicts the proportion of various types of minima as a function of the number of measurements $m$.
-Moreover, each graph in Figure \ref{low_sparse} is positioned so that each simulation corresponds to each signal image in Figure \ref{random_img}.
-We also include at the top of each graph the information about the group sparsity of each corresponding image's gradient to understand the behavior of each curve when sparsity varies.
-Results across all the graphs consistently show that there is a gap at most $40\%$ between the occurrence rates of strong (non-sharp) minima and sharp minima in scenarios with limited measurements.
-Note that when the group sparsity of the gradient of the image increases, similar to Experiment $1$, it requires a higher number of measurements to recover the image exactly.
+Each graph in Figure \ref{low_sparse} corresponds to a signal image in Figure \ref{random_img}, with group sparsity of the image gradients indicated at the top to illustrate how curve behavior varies with sparsity.
+The results in all graphs consistently show that there is a gap at most $40\%$ between the occurrence rates of strong (non-sharp) minima and sharp minima in scenarios with limited measurements.
 In every simulation, our conditions demonstrate its high capability in capturing the stable recovery of strong (non-sharp) minima.
 The success rate of classifying stable solutions over strong solutions via our condition~\eqref{con:Now} remains above $60\%$ in all tests and in some scenarios, exceeds $80\%$.
 This highlights the effectiveness and practicality of the sufficient condition \eqref{con:Now} in image processing, particularly in the low-measurement regime, where achieving stable recovery is most challenging due to the lack of sharp minima.

-Unlike Experiment 1 when $D^*=\Id$, the gaps between the red curves and orange curves are more noticeable.
-There are two possibilities: (1) some strong solutions are not stably recoverable, as observed in Example~\ref{ex:l12}; (2) our sufficient condition for stable recovery is not strong enough to cover other stably recoverable solutions of the isotropic total variation problems.
-This opens future research about analyzing Theorem~\ref{thm:Full} just for this class and obtaining a possibly better sufficient condition.